vic-ma/howtodismantle.github.io/_posts/2024-10-25-Barcode-Bliss-Part-III-Bringing-ProGlove-and-SAP-together-Transfer-Order-Use-Case.md

 ---
 In [part one](/Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.html) and [part two](/Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners.html) of our ProGlove mini-series, we discussed the basics of integrating ProGlove scanners into Peakboard applications.
 We used both the USB and MQTT modes to get the scan event and related metadata.
 We also discussed options to send feedback to the scanner operator, such as a light with various colors or even a small display that's mounted to the scanner.

-In this article, we will learn how to put together what we've already learned in order to build a complete use case.
-The use case is to handle a typical transfer order from SAP using only Peakboard and ProGlove.
+In this article, you will learn how to put together what we've already learned in order to build a complete use case.
+We will handle a typical transfer order from SAP using only Peakboard and ProGlove.

 ## Process overview